vrknetha/langchainjs-mcp-adapters/README.md

 ## Features

 - Connect to MCP servers using stdio or SSE transports
+- **Connect to MCP servers programmatically** using Server instances
 - Connect to multiple MCP servers simultaneously
 - Configure connections using a JSON configuration file
 - **Support for custom headers in SSE connections** (great for authentication!)